Establishing a payment plan

 Do you owe more than you can pay?

-If you can't pay your tax debt in full, please don't panic or ignore the debt in hopes it will go away.
+If you can't pay your tax liability in full, please don't panic or ignore it, hoping it will go away.
 We understand that many people deal with financial difficulties due to losing a job, health issues, or permanent or temporary disabilities.
 Owing money to the government can be frightening, but we're here to help you.

 Even if you're unable to pay the entire tax bill, you should: